larsimproves/hugo-demo/content/posts/third.md

 If you keep this in mind and adjust your blog posts accordingly, it will be a lot more interesting for a potential visitor to read your post.

+At the end of the day, writing itself can be a cool hobby!
+So, don't worry too much about all those metrics.
+Have a bit of fun along the way.
+The rest will follow eventually.

 ## 4. This is how you can capitalize on Google's algorithm (SEO).

 There's a way you can optimize your articles for Google.
 That may sound very vague.
 I'll try to explain it to you as simple as possible: